cgrates/cgrates/docs/ratinglogic.rst

 At this point in rating process the engine will start splitting the call into various time spans using the following criterias:

-1. Minute Buckets: first it will handle the call information to the originator user acount to be split by available minute buckets.
+1. Minute Balances: first it will handle the call information to the originator user acount to be split by available minute balances.
 If the user has free or special price minutes for the call destination they will be consumed by the call.

 2. Activation periods: if there were not enough special price minutes available than the engine will check if the call spans over multiple activation periods (the call starts in initial rates period and continues in another).